A Daring Choice to Split the Force

 You will park in the lot of the Museum of North Carolina Minerals, which sits by Gillespie Gap.

 From the lot you can see the entire tour location.
 The trail taken by the Patriots is inaccessible to most people with mobility issues.

 Walk to the stone monument on the far side of the museum.
 Read the monument if you like.
-For unknown reasons it also mentions a 1761 battle at Etchoe Pass, but this is not that pass.
+For unknown reasons it also mentions a 1761 battle at Etchoe Pass, but that site is near the Georgia border!

 Look to your left into the meadow.

 More than 800 “Overmountain Men,” as they are now called, passed through here on Friday, September 29, 1780.
 These were militia members and volunteers who lived on the far side of the Appalachians, in Virginia and today’s Tennessee (then western North Carolina).
 They were on their way to attack a Loyalist army under British Maj.
 Patrick Ferguson.
 Last known to be camped at Gilbert Town near today’s Rutherfordton, Ferguson had threatened to cross the mountains to attack them.

 The Overmountain Men and a herd of cattle for food had climbed by way of Grassy Creek, which starts nearby to the west.
 Then they marched along the ridge line to enter this cove.

 Directly behind the small, brown Overmountain Victory Trail sign uphill is an entrance to the Appalachian Trail (AT).
 It roughly follows the path the soldiers used from the head of Grassy Creek.